General and Fractional Hypertree Decompositions: Hard and Easy Cases: Preliminaries

-Following \cite{2002gottlob}, we will sometimes consider $\lambda$ as a set with $\lambda \subseteq E(H)$ (namely, the set of edges $e$ with $\lambda(e) = 1$) and the weight as the cardinality of such a set of edges.
-However, for the sake of a uniform treatment with function $\gamma$, we shall mostly prefer to treat $\lambda$ as a function.
+Following \cite{2002gottlob}, we will sometimes consider $\lambda$ as a set with $\lambda \subseteq E(H)$ (i.e., the set of edges $e$ with $\lambda(e) = 1$) and the weight of $\lambda$ as the cardinality of this set.
+However, for the sake of a uniform treatment with function $\gamma$, we shall prefer to treat $\lambda$ as a function.